 - High debt to income ratio

-Today’s FHA mortgage rates have fallen back near record low-levels.
+The current FHA mortgage rates have fallen back near record low-levels.
 The FHA mortgage program is very popular in the US because it is so easy to be approved.
 Talk to HUD approved lenders today and apply for a FHA mortgage today so that you can stop paying rent and start paying for your own home.
 Did you know that once again, HUD raised Max FHA Loan Amount for 2018?

 What Are the Basic FHA Mortgage Requirements?